cybercongress/cybercongress/blog/releases/gol-rules/game-of-links.tex.md

 The Game will start with `euler-5` network launch and contract deployment.

-The takeoff funding will start after approving the government proposal of takeoff funding start and will prolong during 1 of 2 control events happens:
+The takeoff donation will start after approving the government proposal of takeoff donation start and will last until 1 of 2 control events happens:

 -  90 days will be passed after the takeoff funding start
 -  600,000 ATOMs well be donated

-After the end of the takeoff funding, we will distribute test EUL tokens for participators of the takeoff funding and the final round of the Game of Links will start.
+After the end of the takeoff donation, we will distribute test EUL tokens for participators of the takeoff.
+This will start the final round of the Game of Links.

 At this time will come key gamers with significant stakes and make a powerful impact on the Game results.